gbif/hp-gb32/travel-accommodation.md

 Train services:
 From the airport the city centre can also be reached by [train](https://www.belgiantrain.be/en/tickets-and-railcards/airports/brussels-airport).

-There is a direct train that runs from Brussels Airport – Zaventem station to the city centre of Brussels(station Brussels-Central) every 10 minutes practically 24/7.
-Tickets cost just 12.70€ (diabolo tax included) one-way and the journey takes 17 minutes.
+There is a direct train that runs from [Brussels Airport – Zaventem station](https://www.brusselsairport.be/en/passengers/access-parking/train) to the city centre of Brussels (station Brussels-Central) every 10 minutes practically 24/7.
+Tickets cost just 12.70€ ([diabolo tax](https://www.belgiantrain.be/en/tickets-and-railcards/airports/diabolo-fee) included) one-way and the journey takes 17 minutes.
 Buy your ticket at the Brussels Airport train station.

-You can plan your journey and buy your ticket online from [here](https://www.belgiantrain.be/en/tickets-and-railcards/airports/brussels-airport).

-More information on train services is available [here](https://www.brusselsairport.be/en/passengers/access-parking/train).

 Taxi:
 Official taxi stands are located in front of the arrival hall.
 A taxi fromm the airport to the centre of Brussels costs around €45.